Biozentrum moves into a 73 meter research tower

 28 teams participated in the architecture competition.
 Andreas Ilg and Marcel Santer from Zurich emerged as the winners.
 The tower will comprise of 19 floors – 16 above ground and three basement levels, providing a floor space of 23’400 m2 for 600 researchers and 800 students.
 40% of the volume will lie below the ground.
 The Biozentrum tower will be surrounded by a large, freely accessible open space, providing seating, fountains and art interventions, creating a meeting place for the whole campus.
 Along with the Biozentrum, the new building will also be home to the URZ (University’s computer center), lecture halls and a public cafeteria.
 Ten of the floors will be available for research.
 Each offers space for four research groups.
 Adjacent floors will be joined through an open staircase and a meeting zone benefitting scientific exchange.
 The path of the scientists should also cross thanks to the technology platforms.
 These are distributed over all the floors, encouraging interdisciplinary and informal dialogue.
 The floor planning of the underground levels was highly complex: They will house, among other things, a number of very sensitive scientific installations, such as the Center for Cell Imaging and Nano Analytics (C-CINA) and nuclear magnetic resonance spectroscopy.

 For the University of Basel as well as the awarding authorities – the financing cantons of Basel-Stadt and Basel-Landschaft – the new Biozentrum, with a cost of 328 million Swiss francs, is one of the largest building projects in their history.
 The building work began in August, 2013.
 By May 2014, the huge, 12 meter deep construction pit was excavated and prepared for the building to begin.
-Until December 2016, the shell structure and the facade will be constructed.
-The interior work, which will take place parallel to the exterior construction work, is scheduled to be completed in the fall of 2017.
-All the operations of the building will then be tested and the relocation of the Biozentrum will take place during summer, 2018.
-The official opening is planned for the fall of 2018.
+By August 2016, the shell structure and the facade were constructed.
+After completion of the interior work in 2018 all the operations of the building will be tested.
+The relocation of the Biozentrum is planned for 2019.